 Some swimmers are in a good mood in spite of all the training.

-Which training model is the best?
+Which training model is best?

-Physiologist Dave Costill at Ball State University in Indiana has studied the size of the effect you really get from training more.
+Physiologist David Costill at Ball State University in Indiana has studied the effect of training more.
 He compared two groups of swimmers over a period of 25 weeks.
 For the first nine weeks, the groups trained the same amount (once a day).
-He then had one group swim twice a day for six weeks before both groups continued to swim once a day.
-The group training twice a day didn’t perform better than the group training once a day during the test period.
-And this regardless of whether you looked at results or analyzing the physiological metrics of the swimmers.
+For the six-week test period, he had one group swim twice a day.
+For the last 10-week period, both groups swam once a day.
+The group training twice a day didn’t perform better than the group training once a day during the test period, and this is regardless of whether you looked at results or analyzed the physiological metrics of the swimmers.
 In this study, extra training didn’t have any effect whatsoever.

-In another study, which lasted for four years, he compared swimmers training 10,000 meters a day to swimmers training 5,000 meters a day.
-He didn’t see any improvement in performance here either.
-Both groups went up by 0.8 percent a day.
+In another study, he compared swimmers training 10,000 meters a day to swimmers training 5,000 meters a day over a four-year period.
+He didn’t see any improvement in performance there either.
+Both groups improved by 0.8 percent a day.

-Costill’s conclusion was that a training volume that’s too large is only useful when it comes to preparing a swimmer to withstand a large training volume.
-The swimmers who suffer the most by large volumes of training are the ones unable to maintain their stroke length.
+Costill’s conclusion was that a training volume that’s too large is only useful for preparing a swimmer to withstand a large training volume.
+The swimmers who suffer the most with large volumes of training are the ones unable to maintain their stroke length.
 Studies show that swimmers who make it to the Olympics are good at preserving the distance they travel with each arm stroke cycle, regardless of their level of fatigue or pace.
-Keeping the training optimal is a challenge for swimming coaches, as different swimmers in the same group may require different types of training to see the best progress.
+Keeping the training optimal is a challenge for swimming coaches as different swimmers in the same group may require different types of training to see the best progress.

-The USRPT model has become a frequent topic of discussion among swimming coaches around the world, where many argue for it and many argue against it.
-Both camps include both well-informed as well as emotional arguments.
-Perhaps the optimal training model is to be found somewhere in-between over-distance training and USRPT.
+The USRPT model has become a frequent topic of discussion among swimming coaches around the world; many argue for it and many argue against it.
+Both camps include both well-informed and emotional arguments.
+Perhaps the optimal training model is to be found somewhere between distance training and USRPT.

-Michael Andrew’s 30,ooo meter weeks in order to get below two minutes on 200 meters medley is hardly a method that suits everyone.
+Michael Andrew’s 30,ooo-meter weeks to get below two minutes on the 200m medley is hardly a method that suits everyone.
 At the same time, there are significant variations between open water swimmers.
-Andreas Waschburger and Axle Reymond, who both swim 100–120,000 meters a week, were beaten by Greek swimmer Spiros Gianniotis and Dutch swimmer Ferry Weertman at the 2015 world championships.
-They both swim 50–60 percent of this distance, but at a much higher speed.
+Andreas Waschburger and Axel Reymond, who both swim 100–120,000 meters a week, were beaten by Greek swimmer Spiros Gianniotis and Dutch swimmer Ferry Weertman at the 2015 world championships.
+The Greek and the Dutchman both swim 50–60 percent of the German and French swimmers’ distance, but at a much higher speed.

 A very noticeable piece of evidence that there are paradigm shifts in the world of swimming is that an Australian youth club, the Carlile Swimming Club, trains according to the USRPT model.
-Yes, it’s Forbes Carlile’s club – the guy who asked 13-year-olds to swim 22 hours a week back in the 1970s.
-Old Forbes doesn’t even have to turn in his grave.
-He still serves as a coach emeritus in the club.
-At the age of 93, Carlile and his wife Ursula still work with what is the love of their life, side by side with their love for one another: swimming.
+Yes, it’s Forbes Carlile’s club—the guy who asked 13-year-olds to swim 22 hours a week back in the 1970s.
+Old Forbes might be turning in his grave.
+Until his death in 2016, Carlile served as coach emeritus in the club, working side by side with his wife Ursula on the love of their lives: swimming.

 Back to Whittier.
 So, what happened to the Soria brothers we got to know at the beginning of the chapter?
-Did the uncompromising over-distance training program of Coach Rick bring a return on investment insofar that Mike and Brian were able to leave Whittier and get a college education?
+Did the uncompromising distance training program of Coach Rick bring a return on investment so that Mike and Brian were able to leave Whittier and get a college education?